What is a variable annuity, and how does it work?

 Are variable annuities tax-deferred?

 With a tax-qualified annuity, you invest pretax money and pay no taxes until you withdraw your money or begin annuity payments.
-At that point, you will owe ordinary taxes on the withdrawals or annuity payments.
+At that point, you will owe ordinary income taxes on the withdrawals or annuity payments.

 Is a variable annuity a good idea?